Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Discussion

-In this section we will discuss the high level ideas, strengths and weaknesses of our work.
 One of our most important results is that the external sources tend to cluster some topic categories better than others, and that these topic categories are different between sources.
-This suggests that external sources provide complementary perspectives on how to group documents together, and that these perspectives capture meaningful dimensions of how knowledge is organized or perceived.
-These different perspective are not only useful to create science maps, like in this paper, but they could potentially be applied in other areas to reveal how society perceives and engages with science.
-For example, the Twitter perspective is very different from the other networks, Facebook users share health science content, and document authors show consistent focus on specific geographical regions.
+This suggests that external sources provide complementary perspectives on how to group documents together, and that these perspectives also have a meaning.
+These different perspectives are not only useful to create science maps, like in this paper, but they could potentially be applied in other areas to reveal how society perceives and engages with science.
+For example, that the Twitter perspective is very different from the other networks, or that Facebook users share health science, or that document authors are conservative about the geographical area they publish about.
 Also, even as the external sources tend to not outperform BERT in most topic categories, this was not the goal of the paper, and it is possible that an alternative method for constructing science maps could reach this goal.

+The method that we have developed in this work can also be applied in other contexts.
+While our experiments focused on the biomedical field, the evaluation framework is not specific to it.
+In principle, the clustering effectiveness of any set of documents can be assessed using our method, regardless of discipline or the specific criteria used to define the set.
+We focused on biomedicine because MeSH terms provide an exceptionally well–maintained and complete classification system.

+Applying the method to other disciplines presents challenges that lie not in the method itself but in data availability.
+First, accurate document labeling is essential, since errors in labeling directly affect the reliability of Purity and NSC, and may also cause relevant documents to be excluded from the science map altogether, distorting cluster formation.
+Second, many classification systems outside biomedicine tend to lack the hierarchical structure of the MeSH tree, or have a highly unbalanced distribution of topics across categories, complicating the construction of topic categories.
+These are not insurmountable challenges, but they would require innovations in data curation and evaluation methodology.

+The proposed evaluation framework is not limited to comparing science maps derived from different data sources.
+It can also be used to evaluate the extent to which a cluster that emerges in one science map also emerges in another science map.
+This is useful for assessing the stability of a cluster across different clustering algorithms or across time snapshots as science maps are updated with newly published documents.
+This can be done by treating the set of documents belonging to the cluster of interest as a “topic” and constructing its Purity profile.